xuankimtran/docs-1/pages/katalon-studio/docs/change-webdrivers.md

 > - [Microsoft Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
 >

 2. Find the location of the WebDrivers you want to replace.
-Replace the `driver.exe` file with the one you have downloaded.

-- For location of the Selenium Library, go to:

-* Windows: `<Katalon Studio folder>\configuration\resources\lib\selenium-server-standalone-3.x.jar`
-* macOS: `/Applications/Katalon Studio.app/Contents/Eclipse/configuration/resources/lib/selenium-server-standalone-3.x.jar`

 - At the application level, WebDriver binaries are stored here: